- Before you get started, explore courses and degree options via the Berkeley Guide.

 No, the new deadline applies only to undergraduates.

 How will I know how I am doing in my classes in time to make a decision about whether to drop them?

 Be sure to do all the homework.
 If you are having trouble with homework or understanding lectures and class concepts, attend office hours.
 If you continue to have trouble with material even after discussing it with your professor or graduate student instructor, this could be an indication that the class is not right for you.

 If you are unable to enroll in a class because it is full, there are two ways you may be added to a wait list: automatic or manual.
 You can find out the wait list options through CalCentral.

 1) Automatic.
 You can place yourself on the class's wait list within CalCentral.
-Automatic waiting lists are processed nightly during Phases I and II and nightly from the start of the Adjustment Period through the end of the third week of instruction.
-Students on automatic waiting lists are enrolled sequentially, provided there is space available.
+Automatic wait lists are processed every six hours through the end of the third week of instruction.
+Students on automatic wait lists are enrolled sequentially, provided there are seats available for their enrollment group.

 If you no longer wish to take a wait-listed course, you are responsible for dropping yourself from the wait list, preferably by the end of the second week of instruction.
-If you have already been enrolled from a wait list, you are responsible for dropping the course in accordance with the Enroll/Drop/Grading Option Change Deadlines.
+If you have already been enrolled from a wait list, you are responsible for dropping the class.

 If you are not officially registered by the end of the third week of instruction (subject to change), you will be charged a $150 late-registration fee if you become officially registered after this time.

 If you are an undergraduate student and you have not enrolled in classes by the end of the fourth Wednesday of instruction (11:59 p.m.
 PST), you must obtain approval from an adviser in your college or school in order to enroll.